iainm342/milestone-4/README.md

 - [Free Formatter](https://freeformatter.com/html-formatter.html#ad-output) - html formatter to help keep things tidy!
 - [Am I Responsive](http://ami.responsivedesign.is/#) - used to create responsive image for readme.MD.
 - [Favicon](https://favicon.io/) - used to generate the Favicon on the webpage tab.
+- [AWS](http://aws.amazon.com/) - used the S3 and IAM modules for storage and user access.

 [Back to Contents](#contents)